 On the Rise

 Named for the Cherokee term for “edible tree”, Etowah County was established on December 1st, 1868 by a state constitutional convention.
-With 535 square miles of land and 14 square miles of water, it is the smallest county in Alabama by square miles, but our seventeen cities and towns boast one of the highest population densities in the state.
+With 535 square miles of land and 14 square miles of water, it is the smallest county in Alabama by square miles, but our county boasts one of the highest population densities in the state.